-1) Add a little shade.
 Install blinds or curtains around all your windows so you can block the sun from shining directly in your home and bringing up your indoor temperature.
 You can also take this project one step further and install exterior awnings over the windows that get the most sun.
 This will create a shady spot for your windows and reduce their exposure to sun and heat.
 Doing so can lower the temperature in your home by a few degrees, saving you substantial money over time on your cooling bills.